-Whenever I hear Jimmy Buffet singing Pencil Thin Mustache I think of my uncle Dudley, oops, my cousin Dudley.
+In Oct 2018 I wrote: Whenever I hear Jimmy Buffet singing Pencil Thin Mustache I think of my uncle Dudley, oops, my cousin Dudley.

 Dudley worked in the Mens Department of John Orrs in downtown Durban back when there was only downtown.
 Anybody who was anybody worked in downtown.
 Anywhere else was “the sticks”.
 Even in 1980 I remember someone saying “Why would you want to be out there?” when optometrists De Marigny & Lello opened a practice in a little insignificant upstairs room on the Berea above a small gathering of shops called Musgrave Centre.

-He would pop into the practice frequently ‘to see my cousin” – where’s my cousin? – for me to adjust his frames by micro-millimetres to his satisfaction.
-If the ladies said I was busy he’d get an imperious look, clutch his little handbag a bit tighter and state determinedly “I know he’ll see me”.
+He would pop into the practice frequently ‘to see my cousin’ – for me to adjust his frames by micro-millimetres to his satisfaction.
+He walk in and demand ‘Where’s my cousin?’
+If the ladies said I was busy he’d get an imperious look, clutch his little handbag a bit tighter and state determinedly, ‘I know he’ll see me.’
 They loved him and always made sure I saw him.
-He’d “only need a minute” just to adjust his frame, not to test his eyes, and half an hour later their knocks on the door would get ever more urgent.
-Then they’d ring me and I’d say “got to go”.
+He’d ‘only need a minute; just to adjust my frame, not to test my eyes,’ and half an hour later their knocks on the door would get ever more urgent.
+Then they’d ring me on the internal line, and I’d say ‘Dudley, I got to go.’

 Olave St. Clair Soames, Lady Baden-Powell, G.B.E., World Chief Guide, died in 1977.
 In 1987 her daughter and granddaughter, Betty Clay and Patience Baden-Powell, invited readers to send in their memories of the Chief Guide to The Guider magazine.

-Everyone who knew Olave Baden-Powell would have a different story to tell, but if all the stories were gathered together, we would find certain threads which ran through them all, the characteristics which made her beloved.
+They wrote:- Everyone who knew Olave Baden-Powell would have a different story to tell, but if all the stories were gathered together, we would find certain threads which ran through them all, the characteristics which made her beloved.
 Here are a few of the remembrances that people have of her, and if these spark off similar memories for you, will you please tell us?

-When I was a newly-qualified teacher and warranted Brownie Guider in Kenya in 1941, our Colony Commissioner – Lady Baden-Powell – paid a visit to the Kitale Brownie Pack.
+Here’s Ethne’s contribution: 3 West Riding Rd., Hillcrest, Natal 3610, South Africa When I was a newly-qualified teacher and warranted Brownie Guider in Kenya in 1941, our Colony Commissioner – Lady Baden-Powell – paid a visit to the Kitale Brownie Pack.
 Due to an epidemic of mumps, the school closed early and Lady B-P was not able to see the children, but she took the trouble to find me and had a chat across the driveway (quarantine distance) for a short time.

 A year later at a big Guide Rally at Government House in Nairobi, the Guides and Brownies were on parade, and after inspection Lady B-P greeted us all individually, and without hesitation recognized me as the Guider who had mumps at Kitale.
 Each time we met in the future, she joked about the mumps.

-My next encounter was some twenty years later, on a return visit to Kenya, in 1963, with my husband, our Guide daughter D. and our Scout son P. We stayed at the Outspan Hotel at Nyeri where the B-Ps had their second home Paxtu.
+My next encounter was some twenty years later, on a return visit to Kenya, in 1963, with my husband (that’s our Dudley!), our Guide daughter D. (Diana) and our Scout son P (Peter).
+We stayed at the Outspan Hotel at Nyeri where the B-Ps had their second home Paxtu.
 We soon discovered that Lady B-P was at home, but the Hotel staff were much against us disturbing their distinguished resident.
 However, we knew that if she knew that a South African Scout/Guide family were at hand she would hastily call us in.
 A note was written – “A S.A.
 Scout, Guide and Guider greet you.”
 Diana followed the messenger to her bungalow but waited a short distance away.
 As lady B-P took the note she glanced up and saw our daughter.
 We, of course, were not far behind.
 Immediately she waved and beckoned us to come, and for half-an-hour we chatted and were shown round the bungalow, still cherished and cared for as it had been in 1940-41.